 Robert Rodriguez and James Cameron’s film adaptation of Yukito Kishiro’s cyberpunk manga Battle Angel Alita is just a few months away.
 A full length trailer was released last week, which gave audiences a taste of what to expect and featured some very welcome reveals, such as the inclusion of Motorball.
 However, there still isn’t a single trace of the series’ main antagonist, Desty Nova.
-Despite the director name-dropping him in an interview, I have reason to believe the character won’t be a part of the film.
+Despite the director name-dropping him in an interview, I believe the character won’t be a notable or recognisable part of the film.

 My reasoning is tied to Makaku, the very first antagonist in the manga, who is the first character to mention and effectively introduce the renegade scientist Desty Nova.
 In chapter seven, he reveals to Alita that Nova transformed him from a decaying child who roamed the sewers, to a maggot-shaped cyborg symbiote.
 With this ‘maggot body’ Makaku is able to take over other cyborg’s and pose their bodies as his own.

 Ultimately, this serves as a tantilising introduction for Desty Nova.
 Throughout the following volumes, Alita is drip-fed information on the character, before finally meeting him half-way through the series in volume five.
-Given Desty Nova’s late appearance, a prominent role in the film adaptation was always unlikely, but surely a tease was a possibility.
+In the manga, Desty Nova is the supreme antagonist.
+Almost every other villain Alita finds herself against has, in one way or another, been warped, modified, or influenced by him, but given Desty Nova’s late appearance, a prominent role in the film adaptation was always unlikely, as it adapts material from before his main inclusion.
+However, as a fan favourite character, who is nonetheless crucial to the story, surely a tease or a reference was a possibility.

 But didn’t Robert Rodriguez say that Mahershala Ali was playing Desty Nova in a duel role alongside Vector?
 That is correct, and his precise statement is as follows: